saumsh100/newFrontend/README.md

 ### Running Tests

-Before running Cypress E2E tests, please restart the server with the following command:
-`NODE_ENV="test" npm run start dev`

-> **Note:**
-> You can use this command instead of `npm start` when developing.
-> Each time you run the Cypress test suite, the test database is re-seeded.
-Cypress runs this command: `NODE_ENV="test" npm run seeds`

 Run the following command to execute all backend tests: `npm run test`

 To run api tests: `npm run test:api`